 Primary practice is photography and video - experimenting with colour, tone and edit to capture, create or develop a visual narrative.

 Works are driven by a desire for control or comprehension of the exponential reality that a mix of technology and memory enable.
-Competing strategies have resulted - leading to different streams of work that are evolving around a conflict between: active and passive production processes, and: exoteric or esoteric themes of expression.
-I mean - I can either let the photographs randomly come to me, and act as a 'flaneur'.
-Or I can script the result, using rephotgraphy and editing to assert more control over what I see.
-The accessibility, or meaning of the content or subject matter varies according to its visual narrative.
+Competing strategies have resulted - leading to different streams of work that are evolving around a conflict between: active and passive production processes, and: exoteric or esoteric themes of expression - Either: the photographs randomly come to the camera, and i simply act as a 'flaneur'.
+Or I can script the result, using rephotgraphy and editing to assert control over what I see.

 The different pursuits and processes are unsettling.
 I want the alternative styles of photography to imply a dichotomy - that pitches feelings of isolation and withdrawal against immersion and being overwhelmed.